 This sub-component will focus on improving water availability for agriculture and livestock through rehabilitation of dilapidated irrigation infrastructure in potentially high impact riverine areas while supporting complementary investments in water points and catchments in rainfed areas.
 In riverine areas, the sub-component will support rehabilitation of barrages, water gates, and canals, mainly through co-investment with SCRP for already identified and assessed canals.
 In rainfed areas, the project will focus on leveraging ongoing water point investments in Biyoole and Horn of Africa Groundwater project and support irrigation solutions for bringing water to Ag fields from water points while also making need based additional investments in water harvesting and water catchment structures.
 In improved irrigation zones, the project will support farmer led fodder production through solar energy solutions, spate irrigation, and contour bunding and terracing.
-Across all project areas, the sub-component will strengthen operations.
+Across all project areas, the sub-component will strengthen operations and maintenance of multi-use water points by building capacity of Water use associations.
 Renewable energy solutions for pumping will be utilized as a climate smart and cost optimization option.